MiNeves00/PLOG2020/readme2.md

 ![menu](./docs/menu.png  "Menu")

 ## Valid Moves List
-To determine the valid moves list at any given time, it is necessary to know the current player and wether it is a ring move or a ball move.
+To determine the valid moves list at any given time, it is necessary to know the current player and whether it is a ring move or a ball move.
 With that information, the board is scanned searching for pieces that can be moved, using the predicates ```isRingMoveStartValid``` and ```isBallMoveStartValid```, which assess if at the starting position for a hypothetical move is a correct piece that should be moved, and scanned again searching for valid destinations using ```isRingMoveEndValid``` and ```isBallMoveEndValid```, this last one assessing if the destination space of said move has a ring of the correct color, if the destionation position is adjacent to the starting position and, in case of a vault, if the opponent balls vaulted over can be relocated.

 A move is represented by a list of the starting and ending coordinates and the piece to be moved, as so:
 ```[StartingColumn, StartingRow, DestinationColumn, DestinationRow, Piece]```.